Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Data and Simulation Samples for Supernova Data Stream

 \subsection{Simulation Samples}

 To optimize and validate the data selection algorithm, three distinct Monte Carlo (MC) simulated samples were produced.
 These samples represent typical physics scenarios expected in the detector and allow the study of the algorithm's performance under controlled conditions.
 Each sample underwent a generation stage, followed by detector simulation, zero suppression, and TP generation.
 The simulated samples use the same thresholds as in the dedicated SN data sample.
-Effects such as electronics noise and unresponsive wires or channels were also simulated. \begin{itemize} \item \textbf{Stopping muons:} A sample of muons with an average energy of 2~GeV (ranging between $1.5$-$2.5$ GeV) was generated, with the muons required to stop inside the active TPC volume.
-The stopping muons were simulated with varying angles between the beam direction and the downward vertical direction.
+Effects such as electronics noise and unresponsive wires or channels were also simulated. \begin{itemize} \item \textbf{Stopping muons:} A sample of muons (specifically $\mu^+$) with an average energy of 2~GeV (ranging between $1.5$-$2.5$ GeV) was generated, with the muons required to stop inside the active TPC volume.
+The stopping muons were simulated with randomly varying incident direction between the beam ($z$) direction and the downward vertical ($y$) direction along the $y-z$ plane.
 Stopping muons are a useful calibration and validation channel, as they deposit a well-defined amount of energy per unit length until they come to rest, producing a Bragg peak near the end of their track.
 This topology provides a clean test case for evaluating the algorithm's efficiency for selecting Michel electrons, and for optimizing settings in the algorithm.
-Any Michel-like triggers generated from such a sample are regarded as true-positives. \item \textbf{Crossing muons:} A sample of TPC crossing (through-going) muons was simulated with varying angles between the beam direction and the downward vertical direction.
+Any Michel-like triggers generated from such a sample are regarded as true-positives. \item \textbf{Crossing muons:} A sample of TPC crossing (through-going) muons was simulated with randomly varying incident direction between the beam ($z$) direction and the downward vertical ($y$) direction along the $y-z$ plane.
 Crossing muons constitute the dominant cosmic background in on-surface operated detectors, creating a realistic and challenging trigger environment.
 This sample is used to evaluate the false-positive (background) trigger rate.
 Any Michel-like triggers generated from such a sample are regarded as false-positives. \item \textbf{CORSIKA cosmic muons:} A sample of cosmic-ray muons was generated using the CORSIKA framework~\citep{corsika}, which simulates the full air-shower development from primary cosmic rays in the atmosphere, and subsequently run through the MicroBooNE detector simulation.
-This sample provides a realistic distribution of muon energies and angular directions, matching the expected flux at the MicroBooNE detector site.
+This sample was generated with CORSIKA version 7.4003, and it provides a realistic distribution of muon energies and angular directions, matching the expected flux at the MicroBooNE detector site.
 It was used both to validate the data selection algorithm against more realistic conditions and to compare the performance of the algorithm when applied to data versus simulation.
-A small subset of the CORSIKA simulation sample was also analyzed to determine the fraction of true stopping muons that produce Michel electrons.
+A small subset of the CORSIKA simulation sample was also analyzed to determine the fraction of true stopping muons which produce Michel electrons.
 The muon capture and muon decay processes were examined and are summarized in table~\ref{tab:muonprocess}, where stopping-muon decay processes correspond to the second and third rows.
-Approximately $12\%$ of cosmic-ray muons were found to decay within the detector active volume, $8\%$ underwent nuclear capture while the remaining $80\%$ exited the active volume.
+Approximately $12\%$ of cosmic-ray muons were found to decay within the detector active volume, $8\%$ underwent nuclear capture, and the remaining $80\%$ exited the active volume.

 \end{itemize}